norahmaryam/norahmaryam.github.io/content/posts/papermod/designing-ai-swe-teams-part-2/index.md

 ## Phase 0 : Assessment and Planning

-\> If you fail to plan, then you plan to fail.
+> If you fail to plan, then you plan to fail.

 Before any concrete actions like team formations etc are done, an assessment exercise needs to be conducted to understand and define the overall scope and goals for bringing AI-driven engineering to the IT organization.
 A solid plan would drive executive confidence, and right-size any investment asks for the future phases.

 To create a realistic and actionable plan, it is important to look at the processes, tools and technologies from the lens of the AI software agent we will introduce.
 Key areas to document through this exercise would be:

-1. ### Evaluate key software development processes
+1. <u>Evaluate key software development processes</u>

    Stripped down to the core, what are the current processes every human software engineer must partake in today to be able to contribute code to deliver features?
 Examples here include planning, sizing, developing, adherence to the peculiar branching strategy, running specific test suites, specific coding, unit-test and documentation requirements etc.

    *In other words what are key low-level software development processes that the AI software development agents would also need to integrate into to be practically useful.*

    This is an important exercise because, in all IT organizations, there are a lot of higher-order processes that are useful for coordination, communication purposes but do not directly contribute to shipping features.
 Examples include weekly leadership reports, status updates to senior leadership, coordination meetings across multiple domains.
 Typically any work that is driven by Technical Program Managers can be included in this bucket.
 Integrating AI-driven engineering is not going to influence those directly (Yes, AI will influence these higher-order processes *indirectly* in a profound way, but that is beyond the scope of this writeup).

    This evaluation and documentation will help scope out the extra services that may need to be written for the AI-SWE teams to plug them into the existing software delivery workflow.

-2. ###  Evaluate current IT infrastructure and environments
+2. <u>Evaluate current IT infrastructure and environments</u>

    When using AI-agent engineering, there are non-trivial issues related to dependency management within the application (i.e. the version of run-time, the libraries being used etc) and API-based dependencies on neighboring applications.
 My initial experimentation with autonomous AI surfaced various such challenges with deploying software in environments (I’ll document them later in a more technical writeup).
 There is the matter of authentication management of the application beyond a “local” setup.
 There may be some manual steps a developer needs to take to be fully provisioned in deploying to that environment.
 Such a setup would need to be replicated for each AI agent, and obviously automated as much as possible to easily be able to add AI agent capacity with minimal manual effort.
 In short, detailed “low-level” documentation of what it takes a software engineer starting from scratch in developing some software locally, then deploying to a shared QA environment , and then promoting that code to higher environments all the way into production is essential to identify the roadblocks an AI-agent will face.

    In many cases we will need to be ready to not have a 100% path of automated continuous **deployment** (CD) to production in the beginning if CD is not in place for human-driven software engineering (H-SWE) today.
 For instance, if there are humans involved in the change and release management process to ship features to production today, that would still be there when semi-autonomous AI-SWE teams are creating software features by themselves.
 That doesn’t stop the AI-SWE teams from creating and surfacing all required documentation and testing output to the change board and release managers.
 (Over time, change and release processes can definitely be powered by AI (not coding, but reasoning) agents as well but that is beyond the scope of this document)

    Similar to the software process evaluation, environment evaluation will also show what other capabilities need to be streamlined for AI-SWE to be able to stay as autonomous as code gets promoted through higher environments all the way to production.

-3. ### Identify all applications where AI can be integrated (complexity and impact)
+3. <u>Identify all applications where AI can be integrated (complexity and impact)</u>

    There will be hundreds of candidate applications where AI-SWE could be inserted.
 However, a careful evaluation of the complexity of processes surrounding each application’s SDLC, the maturity of the AI-coder LLMs for each application’s language, and the level of impact of AI-SWE on that application will be required.
 Just like in story pointing, Fibonacci scoring can be used against the cost and benefit dimensions and an overall ROI metric can be created which can help executives decide the order of the AI-SWE agent deployment (more in Phase 2 below).

    Important note: At the bottom of the priority list of applications need to be all those applications where there is already significant context loss [18].
 The problem statement must be kept true to building AI-SWE teams and not to dilute to include legacy applications that mysteriously work and no one really understands how.

-4. ### Develop a timeline and roadmap for the transition
+4. <u>Develop a timeline and roadmap for the transition</u>

    Of course, no planning phase is complete without a published roadmap, and one would be required here as well.
 As an executive I love defining timelines, because it forces my team and I to think in terms of real dates, and deadlines, and enables us to think about all aspects and stages of the project holistically.
 Of course, “no plan survives first contact with the enemy” as Sun Tzu stated.
 These timelines do, and will change, especially since this type of work has never been done before.
 We truly don’t know what surprises are in store for us on this journey, and there is no user manual out there for this yet.
 (In fact, to the best of my knowledge, this article may be the first real attempt at a framework from an experienced product leader who’s been in the trenches).

    All those aside, the plan will still give a clear baseline and identify all the assumptions.
 As surprises emerge, the plan can be reviewed and adjusted.
 However, those deadlines will still be out there, publicly communicated and they always drive a healthy pressure on the team to keep sharp focus and deliver.
 For all new projects or features, I always say:

 > *“dates can’t change but scope can”*

-5. ### AI technology selection
+5. <u>AI technology selection</u>

    Some time should be put aside to do a POC-driven technology selection.
 It would be good to have some high level clarity on which horse to back (aka which base models to fine tune).
 These models should be able to serve the maximum number of the applications in the first quartile of the priority list coming out of step 3 above.
 However, we must be able to stay flexible here.
 This space is rapidly evolving and innovation may come out later this year that requires us to change our choices.
 What is important here is to focus on the non-regrettables, by asking questions such as:

    - Does the AI technology (the multi-agent frameworks etc) allow us to translate architecture, handling coding, debugging, QA and operations tasks?
    - Do these frameworks allow us to easily swap LLMs?
    - Are there common benchmarks we can define which enable us to evaluate the framework’s performance?

    This selection must be based on multiple proof of concepts which show how AI-SWE can integrate with environments and software tooling.
 There are plenty of cute AI-SWE applications out there like snack-game, count to 100, and printing hello world in multiple languages.
 The POCs here should focus on simple but real use cases that are applicable within IT.
 It is these POCs which will give us some level of confidence and show a realistic delta from here to the desired target state which we can put a reasonable level of effort estimation against.

    To work on this evaluation and planning assessment, I recommend a small team comprising of:

    - a competent software engineering leader who knows how the sausage factory works in terms of software creation in the firm, and is knowledgeable and passionate about the intersection of generative AI.
 They will be a core change agent for this transformation and will drive this change for the organization.
    - an architect experienced with taking their architectures into production working closely with engineering teams.
 This needs to be someone who understands the development process within IT, as well as has a deep grounding on the core architectural principles defined by the IT Enterprise Architecture group to ensure they are reflected in the solution.
    - A lead engineer within one of the initial target domains who has in-depth and hands-on experience with the full software lifecycle from requirements, to sizing, to environments, to code reviews.
 I suspect the lead will intuitively know where the low hanging fruits are where AI agents have the best chance of productive contribution to the team.